vitalitylearning2021/basicModelsTensorFlow/index.md

 TensorFlow is an open source library used in machine learning.

 It has been developed by Google in the framework of the Google Brain (AI) project and, in 2015, its code has been released with an open source license.
 Today, TensorFlow is used in many areas of science and industry for machine learning applications and, more generally, for artificial intelligence.
 For example, Google uses TensorFlow for image recognition algorithms and in its own RankBrain algorithm developed and used by its search engine to interpret the meaning of a query.
 Moreover, TensorFlow is often employed for reading handwritten text and for the automatic recognition of objects or people.
+Generally speaking, TensorFlow is routinely adopted in commercial or research developments to create and distribute automatic learning modules.
+In few years, it has evolved from a simple library to a whole ecosystem for all types of machine learning.

 The name TensorFlow is composed by the two words “tensor” and “flow”.
 The use of “tensor” is due to the fact that a tensor is an algebraic object that describes a multilinear relationship between sets of algebraic objects related to a vector space, that such algebraic objects are often described by multidimensional matrices and that TensorFlow is based on the manipulation of multidimensional matrices.
 The word “flow” evokes the operations flow.